aditya491929/FormEasy/README.md

 1. Using Optical Charachter Recognition(OCR) for form text translation.
 2. Form Builder with more features.
 3. Payment Gateway Integration.
+4. Data Analysis on form responses.
+5. Verification of Legitimate Orgamizations

 ## References